dietergeerts/web-api-fp/README.md

 Not only is the code designed FP wise, it's also designed to give great auto-complete by your favorite editors like WebStorm through JSDocs.
+TODO: Add example that shows this (with GIF?)

 This repository holds several packages, which can all be installed separately.
 The packages are split according to the many [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API)